Star Wars: Tales from the Galaxy's Edge

 Star Wars: Tales from the Galaxy's Edge is a virtual reality first-person shooter game originally released on November 19, 2020 for the Oculus Quest systems.
 The graphics were designed by ILMxLab.

 The game is a virtual reality experience inspired by Star Wars: Galaxy's Edge (known in canon as the Black Spire spaceport or Black Spire Outpost on the planet Batuu) land at Disneyland Park and Disney's Hollywood Studios.

 Gameplay

+The game involves first-person shooting.

+Plot

-Players crash land on Batuu after encountering the Guavian Death Gang led by the intimidating Tara Rashin.
-In between blaster fire, players can talk to bartender Seezelslak and find themselves in the middle of his stories that span different eras of the Star Wars timeline.
+A droid mechanic crash lands on Batuu after encountering the Guavian Death Gang led by the intimidating Tara Rashin.
+In between blaster fire, the mechanic talks to bartender Seezelslak and find themselves in the middle of his stories that span different eras of the Star Wars timeline.

-The next installment, subtitled Last Call, features treasure dealer Dok-Ondar (first mentioned in Solo: A Star Wars Story) who sends players on new adventures exploring the darkest parts of Black Spire Outpost.
+The next installment, subtitled Last Call, features treasure dealer Dok-Ondar (first mentioned in Solo: A Star Wars Story) who sends the mechanic on new adventures exploring the darkest parts of Black Spire Outpost.